sfxcode/vitepress-blog-starter/README.md

 # VitePress Blog Starter

-Starter Project for VitePres with Blog included.
+Starter Project for VitePress (1.5.x) with Blog Sample included.
 Searched for some VitePress Blog demo code without success - decided to make a sample project by my own.
 Hopefully it will be usefull for someone else ...